kashev/wizardstaff/README.md

 - **Brady Salz** - Hardware, Hardware, Hardware, Team, Embedded Software
 - **Ahmed Suhyl** - Embedded Software, Test, Hardware, Graphic Design

+Thanks to Brandon Seieser, for coming up with the idea, and letting us run with it.

 Thanks to Alex Kordas, Matt Tischer, and Arnold Kao for moral support.
 Thanks to the entire [HackIllinois](https://www.hackillinois.org/) staff for putting on this event, especially Matthew Dierker. #funinanelevator

 ## TODO